Regarding Music Lessons at Music Collection

 Why do you charge a registration fee?

 The registration fee is used to cover various up front administrative and setup expenses.
 We feel it’s better charge the same up front cost no matter which date you start lessons during the year.
-If we added this charge to the regular lesson rate you would end up paying more than someone that signs up for less lessons than yourself.
-So it’s simply meant to keep our lesson rates as low and as fair as possible.
-The fee is per person, so if you sign the same person up for two instruments, for example Piano and Guitar, you will be only charged one fee for the year, even if you add the additional instrument or group session later on in the year.
-For families we only charge up to a maximum of two fees per year, so if three or more members of a household signing up you pay no more than the equivalent of two fees.
+If we added this charge to the regular lesson rate most students would end up paying more than someone that signs up for less lessons.
+So it helps to keep our lesson rates as low and as fair as possible.
+We have two fee rates, per person or per family.
+If you sign the same person up for two instruments, for example Piano and Guitar, you will be only charged one fee for the year, even if you add the additional instrument or group session later on in the year.
+For families we only charge up to a maximum of one and three-quarters of the single person fee.
+So if two or more members of a household sign up you pay less than the equivalent of two fees for the registration.

 Private Music Lessons